luxonis/depthai-docs-website/source/pages/faq.rst

 ********************************

 Whether intending to use DepthAI with an :ref:`OS-capable host <withos>`, a :ref:`microcontroller over SPI <withmicrocontroller>`
-(in development), or :ref:`completely standalone <standalone>` (targeted support December 2020) - we recommend starting with either
-:ref:`NCS2 mode <ncsmode>` or with the :ref:`DepthAI USB API <Python API>` for prototype/test/etc. as it allows faster iteration/feedback on neural model performance/etc.  And in particular, with NCS2 mode, all the images/video can be used directly from the host (so that you don't have to point the camera at the thing you want to test).
+(in development), or :ref:`completely standalone <standalone>` (in Alpha testing) - we recommend starting with either :ref:`NCS2 mode <ncsmode>` or with the :ref:`DepthAI USB API <Python API>` for prototype/test/etc. as it allows faster iteration/feedback on neural model performance/etc.  And in particular, with NCS2 mode, all the images/video can be used directly from the host (so that you don't have to point the camera at the thing you want to test).

-In DepthAI mode, theoretically anything that will run in NCS2 mode will run - but sometimes it needs host-side processing if it's a network we've never run before - and for now it will run only off of the image sensors (once the `Gen2 pipeline builder <https://github.com/luxonis/depthai/issues/136>`__ is out, which is scheduled for December 2020, there will exist the capability to run everything off of host images/video with the DepthAI API).
+In DepthAI mode, theoretically anything that will run in NCS2 mode will run - but sometimes it needs host-side processing if it's a network we've never run before - and for now it will run only off of the image sensors (once the `Gen2 pipeline builder <https://github.com/luxonis/depthai/issues/136>`__ is out, which is now initially released in the `gen2_develop` branchm, with initial docs `here <https://docs.luxonis.com/projects/api/en/gen2_develop/>`__, there will exist the capability to run everything off of host images/video with the DepthAI API).
 And this work is usually not heavy lifting... for example we had never run semantic segmentation networks before via the DepthAI API (and therefore had no reference code for doing so), but despite this one of our users actually got it working in a day without our help (e.g here).

 For common object detector formats (MobileNet-SSD, Tiny YOLO v1/2/3, etc.) there's effectively no work to go from NCS2 mode to DepthAI mode.
 You can just literally replace the classes in example MobileNet-SSD or Tiny YOLO examples we have.
 For example for Tiny YOLO v3, you can just change the labels from "mask", "no mask" and "no mask 2" to whatever your classes are from this example `here <https://github.com/luxonis/depthai/blob/main/resources/nn/tiny-yolo/tiny-yolo.json>`__ and just change the blob file `here <https://github.com/luxonis/depthai/tree/main/resources/nn/tiny-yolo>`__ to your blob file.
 And the same thing is true for MobileNet-SSD `here <https://github.com/luxonis/depthai/tree/main/resources/nn/mobilenet-ssd>`__.